Abortion Legislation in North Carolina

+We trust people to make the best decisions about their own healthcare.
 Politicians should trust them, too.
-But far too many anti-choice extremists at all levels of government continue to propose laws that restrict the ability to access safe and legal abortion.
+But, far too many anti-abortion politicians at all levels of government continue to pass laws that restrict our ability to access abortion.

-Bans on Public and Private Health Insurance Coverage in North Carolina
+Bans on Public and Private Health Insurance Coverage in NC

-Anti-choice politicians in North Carolina have enacted laws that prohibit both public and private insurers from including abortion coverage in their health plans, preventing many people from using health insurance to cover abortion care.
-Without insurance coverage, patients who choose an abortion are forced to bear the cost entirely on their own, despite having paid for health insurance—and for low-income North Carolinians, this may put the procedure financially out of reach, or force them into unsafe situations (skipping rent/bill payments, asking abusive partners for money, etc).
+Anti-choice politicians in North Carolina enacted laws that prohibit both public and private insurers from including abortion coverage in their health plans, preventing many people from using health insurance to cover abortion care.
+Without insurance coverage, patients who choose an abortion are forced to bear the cost entirely on their own, despite having paid for health insurance.
+For North Carolinians of lower income, this may put the procedure financially out of reach or force them into unsafe situations (e.g., skipping rent/bill payments, asking abusive partners for money, etc.).

 The Hyde Amendment

-The Hyde amendment (and related restrictions) is a discriminatory federal policy that restricts access to abortion for women who receive their health care through the government.
-The reach of this policy is long, affecting many programs and resulting in millions of women being denied insurance coverage for abortion care.
-They include:
+The Hyde amendment is a discriminatory federal policy that restricts access to abortion for people who receive their healthcare through the government.
+The reach of this policy is long, affecting many programs and resulting in millions of people being denied insurance coverage for abortion care, including North Carolinians.
+People impacted include: